The Divisional President of Bank of America is Exercising Options

-Yesterday it was reported that the Divisional President of Bank of America (BAC), Kathleen A Knox, exercised options to sell 23,698 BAC shares for a total transaction value of $790.8K.
+Yesterday it was reported that the Divisional President of Bank of America (BAC), Andrew M Sieg, exercised options to sell 40,430 BAC shares for a total transaction value of $1.35M.

-This recent transaction decreases Kathleen A Knox’s holding in the company by 39% to a total of $3.45 million.
-In addition to Kathleen A Knox, 12 other BAC executives reported Sell trades in the last month.
+This recent transaction decreases Andrew M Sieg’s holding in the company by 18% to a total of $9.66 million.
+In addition to Andrew M Sieg, 12 other BAC executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>